 I am a postdoctoral researcher at the Potsdam Institute for Climate Impact Research, Germany, heading the working group Numerical analysis of global economic impacts.

-I investigate the higher-order economic losses and damages due to extreme weather events along the global supply network.
-I (co-)developed the Acclimate model, which I use to study the resilience of the global supply system.
-My particular focus in that is the identification of possibilities and limits of global adaptation strategies under different warming scenarios.
+My group and I investigate the higher-order economic losses and damages due to extreme weather events along the global supply network.
+I (co-)developed the Acclimate model, which we use to study the resilience of the global supply system.
+A particular focus in that is the identification of possibilities and limits of global adaptation strategies under different warming scenarios.

 Acclimate simulates the spreading of production losses induced by local demand, supply, or price shocks in the global supply network.
 It assumes an agent-based approach with representative firms (or regional sectors) and consumers as economic agents.
 These are the nodes in a complex network of trade and supply relations which is built-up from empirical input-output data providing the unperturbed baseline state.
 Its global economy is assumed to be demand-driven.
 By forming explicit expectations on the future demand of their purchasers and the supply capabilities of their suppliers, in each daily timestep, each economic agent individually decides upon its optimal production level and its distribution of demand among its suppliers by maximizing its future expected profit.
 In order to capture the spreading of supply failures resulting from local production disruptions (e.g. due to climate extremes) in the global supply network, the model accounts for the most important short-term economic flexibilities: transport and storage inventories buffering supply shocks and idle production capacities that can be activated in times of high demand.
 The model temporally resolves short-term disequilibrium situations arising in the shock aftermath due to supply and demand mismatches and describes the relaxation of these perturbations back to the baseline equilibrium over a time scale determined by the market.